How does android tv box work that works better on IPTV set-top box? (2021)

 • Being an app on a TV makes you one of dozens or hundreds of other apps on that TV.
 How do you stand out, how do you ensure the consumer doesn’t press “Exit” and leave your experience?

 • Not everyone has an Android TV, so you still need a set-top box.
-In my experience, if a customer has got to be asked “what model of TV does one have?”
+In my experience, if a customer has got to be asked “What model of TV does one have?”
 Their answer will often be “It’s a silver Sony one” or “It’s a black LG one”, then asking them to inform you its capabilities is doomed to failure.
-You might have an android app available within the market place but that has other issues highlighted within the next section.
+You might have an Android app available within the market place but that has other issues highlighted within the next section.

 Why can’t they be embedded in Android TVs?

-• To overcome the problem of not being the most prominent app on the TV the operator could make an arrangement with the TV manufacturer to take over the main user experience of the product.
+• To overcome the problem of not being the most prominent app on the TV the operator could arrange with the TV manufacturer to take over the main user experience of the product.
 The IPTV operator’s services would then have the prominence they need.
 However!
-Consumer-facing TV brands like Samsung don’t like to give up the ownership of the consumer in this way and so making such a deal isn’t easy.
+Consumer-facing TV brands like Samsung don’t like to give up the ownership of the consumer in this way so making such a deal isn’t easy.
 I have seen it done when the content offering is good enough but I have also seen it go wrong.

 Why don’t more IPTV operators use Android?